spryker/spryker-docs/docs/cloud/dev/spryker-cloud-commerce-os/preparation-for-going-live.md

 ## Two weeks before go-live

-- **Remove all demo data from your environment**.
+- **Remove all the demo data from the environment**.
 The project should only use the real data that will be used after the go-live.
 Remove all the demo data that comes with the Spryker repository, which includes demo and admin users.
 Demo users in a live shop pose a significant security risk for your project.
-- **Communicate your go-live plan to us**.
-Make sure to reach out to your Partner or Customer Success Manager and share your go-live plans—the day and time when you want to make your shop accessible to the public.
-If this time should change, keep us updated.
-This is mission-critical for DNS switching and the hyper care phase, which Spryker Support does for you before and after your go-live.
+- **Let us know your go-live plan**.
+Reach out to your Partner or Customer Success Manager and share your go-live plans: the date and time when you want to make your shop accessible to the public.
+If the time changes, keep us updated.
+This is critical for DNS switching and the hyper care phase we provide before and after your go-live.

 ## One week before go-live